Mommy Minute: Protein swaps to stretch your budget

 “Eggs can be a very affordable, cost-effective protein,” nutritionist Shanna Shultz said.
 “They’re $1.69 a dozen, so coming out to about $.14 per egg.
 Eggs are going to give you about six grams of protein for one, so getting two to three of them at a meal can really help fill all of our bellies.”

 Eggs support brain development, memory and can give you a mood boost.
-They also contain vitamin A and D.
+They also contain vitamins A and D.

 GIANT offers classes about how to eat healthy on a budget.
 For more information click here.

-Some other less expensive sources of protein include peanut butters and canned beans, salmon and tuna.
+Some other less expensive sources of protein include peanut butter and canned beans, salmon, and tuna.